getsentry/sentry-docs/src/collections/_documentation/platforms/php/index.md

 If this option is enabled, `gzip` compression will be enabled.
 Default is `true`.

+#### error_types

+This option accepts an int bitmask like the native PHP function [`error_reporting`](https://www.php.net/manual/en/function.error-reporting.php).
+This value is used in the default `ErrorListenerIntegration` to filter out errors: the default value will send all errors (same as setting `E_ALL`); if you want to exclude some types of errors, you just need to apply the right bitmask.

+For example, if you want to get all errors but exclude notices and deprecations, the right bitmask to apply is `E_ALL & ~E_NOTICE & ~E_DEPRECATED`.

 #### excluded_app_paths

 This option configures the list of paths to exclude from the `app_path` detection.